superbenefit/state-template/index.md

 Contributors engaged in ongoing work should familiarize themselves with relevant policy domains to coordinate effectively with others.
 Understanding resource allocation, decision-making frameworks, and communication mechanisms enables productive collaboration within our structure.

-The Archives section provides valuable context for current decisions by showing how similar challenges were addressed previously.
+The Proposals section provides valuable context for current decisions by showing how similar challenges were addressed previously.

 ### Team Leaders